 The State of Florida also utilizes grand juries for capital offenses and at times for high profile investigations and political investigations.
 A witness in a Florida state grand jury has the right to have an attorney present in the grand jury room for advice.

 If you have been called to appear before a federal or state grand jury, you should know what you are facing and have an attorney to protect your rights.
 Call us today at (407) 901-5852.

 We will review your situation and advise you on what you can do to minimize any risk to yourself.
 In some situations, your lawyer may be able to negotiate immunity in exchange for your testimony.

 Even if you are not the target of the investigation, it is still possible that you could unintentionally incriminate yourself by your testimony.
 You do not know whether the prosecutor has been advised of facts that are not true so you may face a perjury charge even though you testify truthfully.
 Get legal advice before you give any statements or make any appearances in court.

 Our phones are answered 24 hours a day, ensuring a defense attorney responds quickly.
-Contact our Orlando, Florida law firm online or call (407) 401-7224 for criminal defense representation.
+Contact our Orlando federal criminal defense lawyers or call (407) 901-5852 for experienced representation.

 Rob, Former Client